August 1, 2020 – A ghost town, and Blursday

-Then we went to my day office downtown, a place I had not stepped foot in since early March.
-Third Avenue is a ghost town, with businesses boarded up for several blocks as a precaution against the continuing BLM demonstrations.
+Third Avenue is a ghost town, with businesses boarded up for several blocks as a precaution against the continuing evening demonstrations.
 There are very few people walking around and I don’t see any of the regulars.
 Vehicle traffic was still pretty heavy.
 Buses remain infrequent.
-Our building is among the ones that are boarded up and I had to use the call box to be let in.
+Our office building is among the ones that are boarded up and I had to use the call box to be let in.
 Once upstairs, I grabbed everything I thought I would need for the next six months, cleared out several dead plants, and grouped the remaining plants together to make it easier for the solo staff person to water.
 I don’t know when I’ll be back.

 Federal troops have been withdrawn from Portland, and (surprise surprise) the last two nights have been peaceful.
 There has been a focus on the number of black people getting arrested in spite of the majority of the demonstrators being white.

 The Michigan State Capitol was stormed by armed white militia, I think to protest the COVID-19 lockdowns.
-The White House seemed to condone the behavior :( Also this week, Trump suggested postponing the election.
-Analysts surmise that his goal isn’t actually to postpone, but to delegitimize the results of the November election.
-It’s like he senses that he’s not going to win this time.
+The White House seemed to condone the behavior.
+Also this week, Trump suggested postponing the election.
+Analysts surmise that his goal isn’t actually to postpone, but to delegitimize the results of the November election in case he doesn’t win.

 Feelings of being trapped have picked up again this week and “Blursday” has set in.
-I have to check my laptop to figure out what day it is, and I’m ‘losing my words’ more frequently which is a little distressing.
-I think it’s a lack of stimulation.
-I need to shake things up a bit and find some immersive projects.
+I have to check my laptop to figure out what day it is, and I’m ‘losing my words’ more frequently which is distressing.
+I need to find some immersive and stimulating projects.
 “Is this what retirement is going to look like” has become a recurring, nagging question.

-So I applied to the Betty Bowen Awards (for the third time in as many years) and accepted an invitation to participate in a virtual art show in October through Peters Valley School of Craft.
+So I applied to the Betty Bowen Awards (for the third time in as many years) and accepted an invitation to participate in a virtual art show in October at Peters Valley School of Craft.
 I think about starting some new hats for Brookfield Craft Center now that they have re-opened their gallery (with COVID-19 precautions in place).
-Tubac Center and I have come to a mutual agreement that my hats are not a good fit for them, so they are shipping their stock back, which I hope arrives in time for the Peters Valley show.
-The “Seattle Krakens” was announced as the name of our new hockey team, so now I have an excuse to make that kraken cap that’s been on my design board since my steampunk days.
+Tubac Center and I have mutually decided that my hats are not a good fit for them, so they are shipping their stock back, which I hope arrives in time for the Peters Valley show.
+The “Seattle Krakens” was announced as the name of our new hockey team, so now I have an excuse to make that cap that’s been on my design board since my steampunk days.

 I go on a spending spree, buying new dishes “not from the thrift store’, an outdoor carpet to cover my ugly cement porch, and too many videos.